LMohamedPro/notebook--server/README.md

 %language code
 ```

+- sessionId: the session id to for using the same context.

 ### Interpreter response body

 The **/execute** returns a json object as response.
 The response have the following format: